Leverage Federated Data to Fight Financial Crime with Feedzai Risk Ledger

 When it comes to making decisions based on rich information, modern machine learning technology is the one to beat.
 Built on top of a dense knowledge graph and trillions of Segment of One profiles, Risk Ledger’s whitebox data takes full advantage of our machine learning engine.
 This achieves the optimal blend of the existing data and the relevant consortium insights that best complement it.

-How does diverse federated data, coupled with advanced machine learning, benefit risk teams in practice?
+How does diverse federated data, coupled with advanced machine learning, benefit risk and compliance teams in practice?
 In short, Risk Ledger provides three key advantages:

-Risk Ledger insights augment your field of view and cover the blind spots of your fraud prevention system, allowing you to detect fraud that wouldn’t be captured otherwise.
-Clients can prevent millions of dollars worth of fraud with Risk Ledger insights alone, and even more by combining Risk Ledger with their own data.
+Risk Ledger insights augment your field of view and cover the blind spots of your fraud and AML prevention system, allowing you to detect fraud or suspicious transactions that wouldn’t be captured otherwise.
+Clients can prevent millions of dollars worth of fraud and stop money laundering with Risk Ledger insights alone, and even more by combining Risk Ledger with their own data.

 3. Reducing customer friction